James-koduah/jaskin-tech/_blogs/what_is_a_domain_name.md

 ## Choosing your Domain Name
 {: .left_header}

 Naming your website is just as important as naming your child.
-Choose a wrong name - it's 2024, maybe Osama bin Adolf - and you've set that child up for trouble.
+Choose a wrong name - maybe Osama bin Adolf - and you've set that child up for trouble.

 Your aim in naming your website should be to select a name that is memorable, brandable and aligns with your goals.
 Here are some best practices: